S3 method for class 'amerasfit'

 Details

 summary.amerasfit collects results from all estimation methods present in the fitted object into a single summary table.
 Columns for confidence intervals are only printed if they have been computed by confint.
 When BMA results are present in the fitted object, the summary table includes columns Rhat and n.eff, with NA values for all other methods.
+Profile likelihood diagnostic columns such as pval.lower and pval.upper remain available in the stored CI component but are not printed in the summary table.

 See also